Lolita fashion: History

-Although the origin of the fashion is unclear, at the end of the 1970s a new movement known as Otome-kei was founded, which slightly influenced Lolita fashion since Otome means maiden and maiden style looks like a lesser elaborated Lolita style.
-Before Otome-kei emerged, there was already a rise of the cuteness culture in the earlier seventies; during which there was a high emphasis on cute and childish handwriting in Japanese schools.
-As a result of that the company Sanrio began experimenting with cute designs.
+Although the origin of the fashion is unclear, at the end of the 1970s a new movement known as Otome (乙女) was founded, which slightly influenced Lolita fashion since Otome means maiden and maiden style looks like a less elaborated Lolita style.
+Before Otome-kei emerged, there was already a rise of cuteness culture in the earlier seventies; during this period there was a strong emphasis on cute and childish handwriting in Japanese schools.
+As a result, the company Sanrio began experimenting with cute designs.
 The cuteness style, known as kawaii style, became popular in the 1980s.
-After Otome-kei, Do-It-Yourself behavior became popular, which led to the emergence of a new style called 'doll-kei', the predecessor of Lolita fashion.
+After Otome Do-It-Yourself became popular, which led to the emergence of a new style called 'dolly-kei', the predecessor of Lolita fashion.

-In the years of 1977–1998, a large part of the Harajuku shopping district closed for car traffic on Sundays.
+Between 1977 and 1998, a large part of the Harajuku shopping district closed for car traffic on Sundays.
 The result was an increase in interaction between pedestrians in Harajuku.
-When brands like PINK HOUSE (1973), Milk (1970), and Angelic Pretty (1979) began to sell cute clothing, that resulted in a new style, which would later be known as 'Lolita'.
-The term lolita first appeared in the fashion magazine Ryukou Tsushin in the September 1987 issue.
-Shortly after that Baby, The Stars Shine Bright (1988), Metamorphose temps de fille (1993), and other brands emerged.
-In the 1990s, lolita became more accepted, with visual kei bands like Malice Mizer and others rising in popularity.
+When brands like PINK HOUSE (1973), Milk (1970), and Angelic Pretty (1979) began to sell cute clothing, it resulted in the emergence of a new style that would later become known as 'Lolita'.

+The term 'Lolita' first appeared in the fashion magazine Ryukou Tsushin in the September 1987 issue.
+Shortly after that, Baby, The Stars Shine Bright (1988), Metamorphose temps de fille (1993), and other brands emerged.
+In the 1990s, Lolita became more accepted, with visual kei bands like Malice Mizer and others rising in popularity.
 These band members wore elaborate clothes that fans began to adopt.
-During this time Japan went through an economic depression, leading to an increase in alternative youth and fashion cultures such as gyaru, otaku, visual kei, and lolita, as well as visualkei inspired clothing such as Mori, Fairy Kei and Decora The lolita style spread quickly from the Kansai region and finally reached Tokyo, partly due to the economic difficulties there was a big growth in the cuteness and youth cultures that originated in the seventies.
+During this time Japan went through an economic depression, leading to an increase in alternative youth and fashion cultures such as gyaru, otaku, visual kei, and Lolita, as well as visual-kei-inspired clothing such as Mori, Fairy Kei, and Decora.
+The Lolita style spread quickly from the Kansai region and finally reached Tokyo.
+Partly due to the economic difficulties, there was large growth in the cuteness and youth cultures that originated in the seventies.